6 Steps for Choosing the Right Homeowners Insurance

 Choose Replacement Cost Coverage

-- Replacement cost value (RCV) means that the insurance company will repair or replace the damaged property without deducting for appreciation.
-But you’ll still be responsible for covering the deductible.
+Replacement cost value (RCV) means that the insurance company will repair or replace the damaged property without deducting for appreciation.
+That may or may not be the amount you paid for it, but it will be the amount needed to purchase a new, comparable item.
+However, you’ll still be responsible for covering the deductible.

-About 99% of U.S. counties saw flooding between 1996 and 2019, according to Federal Emergency Management Agency (FEMA) statistics.
-Even if you perceive your flood risk is not high, you may regret not being covered for a broken water main or torrential rain and wind, like with Hurricane Sandy.
+You might not think of flooding in your area, but 99% of U.S. counties have been affected by flooding since 1996, according to Federal Emergency Management Agency (FEMA) statistics.
+Even if you perceive your flood risk as low, you may regret not being covered for a broken water main or torrential rain and wind, like with Hurricane Sandy.

 You have two options for flood insurance: the federal National Flood Insurance Program or the private marketplace.
 An insurance partner who has experience with flood insurance can help you find the right policy for your needs.